 Mortgage Servicing Abuses: After you get a mortgage, your loan and loan payments may be handled by your lender or by a third party known as a servicer.
 Make sure that your lender or servicer does not add charges that you don't understand – such as legal fees, inaccurate late fees, and extra insurance – to your loan.
 You are entitled to a written explanation if any additional fees are added to your account.
 By law, you can also request an itemized loan history statement from your servicer without charge once in every six month period.

 Signing Over Your Deed: If your lender has threatened to foreclose, a foreclosure “rescue” outfit may promise to help catch up your payments to avoid foreclosure.
 The rescue outfit will promise to let you stay in your home while asking you to deed your property over.
-Once you sign the deed, you have lost control over your house and you can be evicted.
-A rescue scammer can also borrow money on any equity you had in the house.
+But once you sign over the deed you can be evicted, because you have lost control over your house.
+In addition, signing over your deed doesn’t get you out of the responsibility for paying your mortgage.
+Finally, the rescue scammer can also borrow money on any equity you had in the house.

 How to Protect Yourself